MoeinAbtahi/WALL/README.md

 **WALL** is a web-based tool designed to help developers improve software quality by resolving code issues, revising them using Large Language Models (LLMs), and comparing code versions.
 This application integrates with SonarQube to fetch the unresolved problems and uses advanced AI models for automated code revision.

-## Prerequisites
+# Prerequisites

 Before installing SonarQube, ensure your system meets the following requirements:

-1. **Operating System**: Windows, macOS, or Linux
+## 1. **Operating System**: Windows, macOS, or Linux
-2. **Memory**: At least 2GB of free RAM
+## 2. **Memory**: At least 2GB of free RAM
-3. **Disk Space**: 1GB for SonarQube installation
+## 3. **Disk Space**: 1GB for SonarQube installation
-4. **Java**: Obtain the appropriate JDK 17 installer from [Oracle's official website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
+## 4. **Java**: Obtain the appropriate JDK 17 installer from [Oracle's official website](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html).
 This version has been confirmed as compatible with SonarQube based on the [SonarQube Scanner Environment Requirements](https://docs.sonarsource.com/sonarqube-server/10.8/analyzing-source-code/scanners/scanner-environment/general-requirements/).

    Download JDK 17 for your operating system and follow the installation instructions provided by the installer.